rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 - Colde storage (HSM)

 Additionally, each fragment backup provider uses a hardened, tamper-resistant server called a Hardware Security Module (HSM) to securely store these encrypted fragments.

 - Fragment validity with PVSS

-Ass a supplementary protection, contrary to SSS, PVSS also verifies the validity of the fragments received during reconstruction of the secret .
+As a supplementary protection, contrary to SSS, PVSS also verifies the validity of the fragments received during reconstruction of the secret .
 Essentially, PVSS introduces additional variables alongside the creation of the secret which allows it to verify the fragments are consistent with the original secret.
 And it does so without revealing any intelligible information about the original secret.

 In short, this guarantees that custodians are sending the correct shares back during the secret’s reconstitution.